 EMR-A's an ergonomic ambidextrous magazine release.
 The placement of its lever is well thought out to closely mirror the magazine release button on the right side.
 The portion immediately below the bolt catch's lower paddle has a lower profile to avoid interference, heretofore a common drawback of popular ambidextrous mag catches, it is also left smooth.
 The serrated length of the lever is split into a shallow V shaped serrations (80%) that conform to the curvature of the user's finger, and straight serrations (20%) that form a natural index point, and provide additional traction.
 We refer to the design as Multi-faceted Control Surface, the difference MCS makes has to be felt to be fully appreciated.

-A 10.9lb/in magazine catch spring is included with each EMR-A. We've long considered the standard magazine catch spring to be rather weak (at 6.85lb/in), accidental / unintended mag drops can take place if a user slings his weapon, and has gear and pouches on the vest.
+A 10.9lb rated magazine catch spring is included with each EMR-A. We've long considered the standard magazine catch spring to be rather weak (rated at 8.3lb), accidental / unintended mag drops can take place if a user slings his weapon, and has gear and pouches on the vest.
 A stiffer mag catch spring mitigates these risks, thus it is an integral part in the EMR-A package.

-Please wear eye protection while installing EMR, EMR-C, and EMR-A with the 10.9lb mag catch spring, there's considerable spring tension in the 10.9lb spring.
+* Please wear eye protection while installing EMR, EMR-C, and EMR-A with the 10.9lb mag catch spring, there's considerable spring tension in the 10.9lb spring.

-* Geissele's Maritime Bolt Catch without removing material from either the top of EMR-A's lever, or the bottom of Maritime Bolt Catch's lower paddle may need to be removed for both to work together.
+* Geissele's Maritime Bolt Catch.
+Material from either the top edge of EMR-A's lever, or the bottom edge of Maritime Bolt Catch's lower paddle may need to be removed for both to work together.
 The close proximity of these two control surfaces makes this combination less than ideal.